In 2015, seventeen years after my house was built, I added a small walled courtyard.

 To cool the air at night

 The house has always been cooled in summer by admitting cold outdoor air at night.
 Cold air replaces air inside the house that has been warmed during the day.
-Through the stack effect, the warm air rises through open clear-story windows, with the flow assisted by a fan from 1 am to 6 am.
+Through the stack effect, the warm air rises through open clear-story windows, with the flow assisted by a fan from midnight to 6 am.
 To date, night air has been admitted to the house by opening the doors of the laundry each night at 9 pm and closing them at 7 am.
 I have now installed a louvre window in the wall of the kitchen to admit night air automatically.
+It opens at 10 pm and closes at 8 am.

 Air Cooling Method 1.